 - Ohio Revised Code Annotated §4503.723.
 “Stop Bullying” license plates

 How are bullying and cyberbullying defined in Ohio anti-bullying laws and regulations?

-Ohio anti-bullying laws include the following definitions of bullying or harassing behavior:
+Ohio anti-bullying laws include the following definitions of harassment, intimidation, and bullying:

 “Harassment, intimidation, or bullying” means either of the following:

 (a) Any intentional written, verbal, electronic, or physical act that a student has exhibited toward another particular student more than once and the behavior both:

 (i) Causes mental or physical harm to the other student;